trillek-team/trillek-computer/README.md

 Is a basic device that gives the actual game time and date.
 Not have alarm, so is necessary doing a polling every 12 or 24 hours to keep a software clock in sync with game time.

+### RNG (Random Number Generator)
+Is a basic device that writing to it, sets the RNG seed, and reading from it, gets a 32 bit random number.

 ### Speaker
 Simple basic Speaker with similar functionality to the IBM PC speaker or ZX Spectrum beeper.
 It have less power as can't allow do PWM to generate basic crude PCM sound